 CPU time limit

 Oxygen also limits workers to 30 seconds of CPU time per request.
-This can be problematic for merchants who have complex or resource-intensive applications that require more than 30 seconds to process a request.
+This can be problematic for merchants with complex or resource-intensive applications requiring more than 30 seconds to process a request.
 If a worker exceeds this limit, it will be terminated, which can result in errors or incomplete transactions for customers.

 Each worker in Shopify Oxygen is limited to 128MB of memory.
-This means that if your worker exceeds this limit, it may be terminated or requests for it may be cancelled.
-This can be challenging for merchants who need to process large amounts of data or who have complex applications that require a lot of memory to run.
+This means that if your worker exceeds this limit, it may be terminated, or requests for it may be canceled.
+This can be challenging for merchants who need to process large amounts of data or have complex applications requiring a lot of memory to run.

 File size restrictions for static assets

 Shopify Oxygen has file size restrictions for static assets such as images, videos, and 3D models.
-While these restrictions are generally reasonable (20MB for images, 1GB for videos, and 500MB for 3D models), they can still be limiting for merchants who need to use larger files to showcase their products or provide an immersive shopping experience.
+While these restrictions are generally reasonable (20MB for images, 1GB for videos, and 500MB for 3D models), they can still limit merchants who need to use larger files to showcase their products or provide an immersive shopping experience.

 You have to use Hydrogen

 Hydrogen is pretty cool, and it's undoubtedly a framework worth paying attention to, but its feature set of maturity is miles behind Next.js.
 I wrote an article not long ago that compares Next.js and Hydrogen.
 Committing to Oxygen means you're stuck with Hydrogen, which kind of goes against the mantra of headless architecture, where you have the freedom to choose the right tools for your use case.

 How does Oxygen stack up against the competition?

 Here's a high-level comparison of how Oxygen stacks up against the competitors.